AaltoGIS/QGIS-tutorials/source/lessons/lesson2-4-geocoding.rst

-1.3 Create manually a GPKG
+2.4 Geocoding a new layer
 --------------------------

 .. admonition:: Check the version